ikatsov/tensor-house/README.md

    * Price Optimization using Reinforcement Learning (DQN)
 * Supply Chain
    * Multi-echelon Inventory Optimization using Reinforcement Learning (DDPG, TD3)
-   * Supply Chain Simulator for Reinforcement Learning Based Optimization
+   * Supply Chain Simulator for Reinforcement Learning Based Optimization (PPO)
 * Enterpirse Time Series Analysis
    * Demand Forecasting Using ARIMA and SARIMA
    * Demand Decomposition and Forecasting using Bayesian Structural Time Series (BSTS)
-   * Forecasting and Decomposition using Gradient Boosted Decision Trees (GBDT, XGBoost/LightGBM)
+   * Forecasting and Decomposition using Gradient Boosted Decision Trees (GBDT)
+   * Forecasting and Decomposition using LSTM with Attention
    * Forecasting and Decomposition using VAR/VEC models

 ### Approach